Monday, October 6, 2025

 But if I give up writing verse, I'd have nothing left at all! (in Grant 1994, 68)

-In the Mahīśāsaka-Vinaya, it is this kind of phenomenon of being addicted to or distracted by art that is mentioned as a reason to ban music for monastics.
-This text tells the story of a group of nuns who went to a music performance (similar to the story mentioned above from the Pāli Vinaya).
-They got so attached to what they heard that upon returning to the monastic community, the practice of Buddhism no longer had the same appeal to them as before.
-The reason for this is explained in more detail in later Sanskrit sources.
-The Indian master Kamalaśīla writes that song, dance, and instrumental music "will cause self-aggrandizement (rgyags [རྒྱགས]) and arrogance (dregs pa [དྲེགས་པ]), and secondarily, they will keep one in a cyclic existence" (Liu 2017, 63).
-Vinītadeva, commenting on Śākyaprabha, writes that "since dance and so forth cause one to become extremely happy, but not become sad, for this reason, genuine happiness is the cause for cyclic existence" (Liu 2017, 63).
-Again, just like the usage of the term viśoka reveals, it seems that the problem with music is its entertaining, joyous aspect.
+In the Mahīśāsaka-Vinaya, attachment to art is cited as a reason for banning music for monastics.
+The text recounts a story of nuns who attended a music performance (similar to the Pāli Vinaya episode) and became so absorbed that, upon returning to the monastic community, Buddhist practice lost its appeal.
+Later Sanskrit sources elaborate on this concern.
+Kamalaśīla writes that song, dance, and instrumental music "will cause self-aggrandizement (rgyags [རྒྱགས]) and arrogance (dregs pa [དྲེགས་པ]), and secondarily, they will keep one in a cyclic existence" (Liu 2017, 63).
+Vinītadeva, commenting on Śākyaprabha, explains that "since dance and so forth cause one to become extremely happy, but not become sad, for this reason, genuine happiness is the cause for cyclic existence" (Liu 2017, 63).
+In other words, as the use of the term viśoka suggests, the problem with music is its entertaining, joyous aspect.
 Music and art create an illusion of saṃsāra as a happy place.
-Cuilan Liu explains that according to Vinītadeva,
+Liu summarizes Vinītadeva’s point:

 "the performance or consumption of song, dance and instrumental music can bring happiness and dispel sorrow.
 For this reason, one who watches such musical performances would be content with worldly life and fail to see the peril of attachment to cyclic existence."
 (Liu 2017, 63)

-So far in our review, it might seem like music from a monastic perspective has few values on its own.
-The early Buddhist communities only recognized the mundane, practical effects that the chanting of liturgy in a melodious voice had; it could help the listener concentrate on the meaning of the text and could help her remember it more easily.
-Although not mentioned in any texts that I am aware of, the monastic community must also have recognized how the chanting serves to calm the listener and create a more serene setting that in turn helps in developing faith in the Buddhist teachings.
-As Wei Li (1992) notes,
+So far, it might seem that, from a monastic perspective, music offered few intrinsic benefits.
+Early Buddhist communities acknowledged only the instrumental value of chanting liturgy in a melodious voice: it could help listeners focus on the meaning of the text and aid memorization.
+Although not explicitly stated in the texts cited above, the monastic community must also have recognized that chanting could calm listeners and create a serene atmosphere conducive to developing faith in the teachings.
+Wei Li (1992) captures this utilitarian view when noting that music aids individuals in regulating their behaviours:

 "music for sense-pleasure is against Buddhist moral tenet, thus, is not tolerated; monastic chanting, rather than being a conventional notion of musical performance, is a utilitarian vehicle for religious ritual and a means for individuals to regulate their behaviors."
 (Wei Li 1992, 83)